Since shortly after its discovery, scientists have noted the profound antioxidant benefits of vitamin E. This vitamin is one of the

 primary components of the body’s antioxidant system, and you can only replenish your body’s vitamin E levels through diet.

 Because of its antioxidant action, vitamin E also has anti-inflammatory properties.
 It also prevents platelet aggregation, which can lead to an increased inflammatory response.
-Since vitamin E acts as an anti-inflammatory, it may protect your body from a wide variety of inflammation-related conditions, and it may also help you live longer by preventing cell death.
+Since vitamin E acts as an anti-inflammatory, it may protect your body from a wide variety of inflammation-related conditions.

-Antioxidants like vitamin E increase the levels of prostaglandins in your blood, which are hormones that your body uses to maintain your muscular tissues.
-Since vitamin E supplementation improves your prostaglandin levels, ingesting a healthy dose of this vitamin can help you recover from exercise, and vitamin E also prevents muscular degeneration.
+vitamin E increase the levels of prostaglandins in your blood, which are hormones that your body uses to maintain your muscular tissues.
+Since vitamin E supplementation improves your prostaglandin levels, ingesting a healthy dose of this vitamin can help you recover from exercise.

 Skin and Hair Benefits

 Vitamin E is one of the primary components of human skin, so